GlobalTradingTechnologies/ThriftGenerator/README.md

 Requirements
 ===================

-ThriftGenerator works with PHP classes and requires PHP 5.3 or higher.
+ThriftGenerator works with PHP classes and requires PHP 5.3 or higher and provides thrift definition files can be used by thrift compiler 0.9.2 and higher.

 Installation
 ===================